-The Cabrillo National Monument on the end of Point Loma is San Diego’s only National Park, where 144 gorgeous acres surround a monument to explorer Juan Rodriguez Cabrillo.
+The Cabrillo National Monument at the end of Point Loma is San Diego’s only National Park.
+Its 144 gorgeous acres surround a monument to explorer Juan Rodriguez Cabrillo.

 These grounds offer fantastic panoramic views of the city, San Diego Bay, and the ocean.
-And they’re filled with a large variety of flora and fauna.
+They’re also filled with a wide variety of flora and fauna.

 Other highlights include hiking trails, tide pools, a vintage lighthouse, WWII-era military structures, the Visitor Center, and even seasonal whale watching.
 Visiting here is a fantastic way to spend a half-day in the San Diego sunshine.